 - We are ecologically and ethically minded.
-We use Forestry Stewardship Council paper from a local printer, the office’s electricity is from a renewable energy provider, Ecotricity, and we bank with an ethical bank, the Co-operative Bank (given the recent changes in ownership structure there we are monitoring the situation to see how things develop).
+We use Forestry Stewardship Council paper from a local printer, the office’s electricity is from a renewable energy provider, Ecotricity, and we bank with an ethical bank, the Co-operative Bank (given the recent changes in ownership structure at the Bank we are monitoring the situation to see how things develop).

-- We pay translators a proper fee, which is currently £90 / 1,000 words of prose.
+- We pay translators properly.
+Currently this is GBP £90 / 1,000 words of prose and a royalty.
 (We value translators highly, for their knowledge, skill and dedication to the books over many months of translation, as well as their promotional work for the books after translation.)

 - The company cannot be swallowed (bought) by a larger fish, if that fish’s objectives are commercial.
 So there’s no danger our aims will suddenly change.
 (Not that hedge funds tend to buy literary presses, admittedly . . .)